Audie Murphy: Early life

-Murphy was born on 20 June 1925, in Kingston, a small rural community in Hunt County in northeastern Texas.
+Murphy was born in Kingston, a small rural community in Hunt County in northeastern Texas.
 (Note: Murphy's son Terry is the President of the Audie Murphy Research Foundation, which in both its biographical sketch and Murphy Family Tree list his year of birth as 1925.
 The Foundation states that Murphy "admitted, on more than one occasion, that he lied about his age."
 Murphy's date of birth has been given as both 1924 and 1925 by Murphy himself.
 He seemed to go back and forth on the dates for the rest of his life.
 His sister, Mrs. Corinne Burns, as his nearest living kin, had signed a notarized document attesting to the birth date of 20 June 1924 that Murphy put on his enlistment application, falsifying his year of birth so he could meet the U.S. Army age qualification for enlistment.
 Subsequently, all military records show the purportedly falsified date as his birth date.
 His California driver's license showed a birth date of 1925.)
 He was the seventh of twelve children born to Emmett Berry Murphy and his wife Josie Bell Murphy (née Killian).
 The Murphys were sharecroppers, of English, Irish, Scots-Irish, Scottish, and German descent.
 Although Murphy's birth date is listed as 1924 in his enlistment papers, his biographer David A. Smith concluded that he was born in 1925, based on statements made by his To Hell and Back co-author David McClure, his California driver's license, and by Murphy himself.

 As a child, Murphy was a loner with mood swings and an explosive temper.
 He grew up in northeastern Texas around the towns of Farmersville, Greenville, and Celeste, where he attended elementary school.
 His father drifted in and out of the family's life and eventually deserted them.
 Murphy dropped out of school in fifth grade and got a job picking cotton for a dollar a day to help support his family; he also became skilled with a rifle, hunting small game to help feed them.
 After his mother died of endocarditis and pneumonia in 1941, he worked at a radio repair shop and at a combination general store, garage and gas station in Greenville.
 Hunt County authorities placed his three youngest siblings in Boles Children's Home, a Christian orphanage in Quinlan.
-After the war, he bought a house in Farmersville for his eldest sister Corinne and her husband, Poland Burns.
+After the war, he bought a house in Farmersville for his eldest sister and her husband.
 His other siblings briefly shared the home.

 The loss of his mother stayed with Murphy throughout his life.
 He later stated:

 She died when I was sixteen.
 She had the most beautiful hair I've ever seen.
 It reached almost to the floor.
 She rarely talked; and always seemed to be searching for something.
 What it was I don't know.
 We didn't discuss our feelings.
 But when she passed away, she took something of me with her.
 It seems I've been searching for it ever since.